wiseman-timelord/Chat-Gradio-Gguf/README.md

 - Pre-Installation...
 ```
 If installing with Vulkan option, you will need to have installed the `Vulkan SDK`,
-If installing with CUDA option, you will need to have installed the `CUDA Toolkit`.
-If installing with ROCM option, you will need to have installed the `ROCm Software Stack`.
 ```
 - Installation...
 ```